Ryzen 5 7600X vs Core Ultra 7 265K

 • You need more cores for multi-threaded workloads

 At $394.99, the Core Ultra 7 265K is the premium option.
-It takes the lead in cores and socket.
-Tagged as Best Value and Best Performance and Premium Pick.
+It takes the lead in cores and threads.
+Tagged as Best Performance and Premium Pick.

 Strengths